zulfi0/hid-usb-detect/README.md

 The Idea is when the device is powered through usb (USB powered become true) such as connected to pc/laptop then we will perfrom the HID attack so we can run the script before connecting the android device to pc/laptop.
 # Installation
-download usb-detect.sh in this repo and roidducky repo at https://github.com/anbud/DroidDucky
+download usb-detect.sh in this repo and droidducky repo at https://github.com/anbud/DroidDucky

 move DroidDucky folder into /data/local/ and put usb-detect.sh in DroidDucky directory
 ```bash